SofiaBereniceLoisi/ToDoList/README.md

 # 💫 About Me:
 Hi there!
 I'm Sofía.
 I'm from Buenos Aires, Argentina.
-I really enjoy practising daily to improve my skills and to continue growing professionally.<br> <br>🔭 I’m currently working on my Web Development . <br>👯 I’m looking to collaborate on JavaScript projects.<br>🌱 I’m currently learning JavaScript and React.Js.<br><br>My goal is to be a full stack developer
+I really enjoy practising daily to improve my skills and to continue growing professionally.<br> <br>🔭 I’m currently working on Web Development . <br>👯 I’m looking to collaborate on JavaScript projects.<br>🌱 I’m currently learning JavaScript and React.Js.<br><br>My goal is to be a full stack developer

 # 💻 Tech Stack: